Registration / Re-registration

 This step is mandatory; we recommend that you prepare your supporting documents carefully and as soon as possible.

-The list of supporting documents required to complete your registration is available on yourfaculty’s registration page.
+The list of supporting documents you need to submit to complete your registration is available on yourfaculty’s registration page.

 Have a question?
-Feel free to check the “Supporting Documents” section of this FAQ.
+Feel free to check the “Supporting Documents” section of these Frequently Asked Questions.

 How do I log in to the “Primoweb” UM application for first-time registration?